EliseeMm/aMazeGame/README.md

 # aMazeGame

-A game that randomly generates a maze using different maze generation algorithms that the user needs to solve
+A game that generates a maze using different maze generation algorithms that the user needs to solve (reach the endpoint).
+The user can select from a list of algorithms or let the game randomly select an algorithm to use after each maze is solved.

+The game gives the player 30 seconds to solve as many mazes as possible.
+When the time runs out, the users Score (number of mazes solved) and the users name will be saved to a database if the users score is within the top 5 scores.

+# Requires
+1) JavaFx
+2) SQLite
 # Concepts Used and Learnt

-Designing a maze requires the use of different algorithms and data structures inorder to make the algorithm work
+Designing a maze requires the use of different algorithms and data structures inorder to make the algorithm work and then create a maze

+Learnt to use a GUI : This project uses javafx for its scenes and stages.

+Learnt the basics of SQL : This project makes use of SQLite.

 # Algorithms